 - Number, size, and types of foam tanks you need.
 If your department responds to multiple types of hazards, you may need different types of foam and foam systems of varying sizes and capabilities.

-- Electronic features available.
-There are foam systems available that will let you adjust the settings, such as GPM or percentage of concentrate used in a particular setting.
+- Electronic features are available.
+There are foam systems available that will let you adjust the settings.
 If you have more than one tank, you may be able to program them separately.
 This can be especially useful if your department must respond to a wider variety of calls.